DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 With your eyes open, your odds of landing a walkable arrangement are no better than before if you don't aim for walkability.
 There are good schools and high paying employers in walkable and non-walkable neighborhoods alike.

-If you aim for walkability, your odds of landing a walkable life are much higher than before.
-But a lack of knowledge (do you know all the transit modes DFW has to offer?), skill (are you able to ride a bicycle?), will (are you willing to let go of the comfort of your car in exchange for waking up early to [catch a morning train](https://www.youtube.com/watch?v=S_3vZYOYNYU)?), and means (can you afford to live in a walkable neighborhood?) prevent your odds of a walkable life from being as high as it could be.
+If you aim for walkability, your odds of landing a walkable lifestyle are much higher than before.
+Fortunately for those hoping to avoid driving as much as possible, Dallas has some very walkable neighborhoods.
+Unfortunately, you're unlikely to move into these pockets of walkability by accident as you would in a more walkable city.
+Locating walkable places and learning how to navigate them without a car requires homework (hint hint, topics for upcoming blog posts).

 **For the final round, aim for walkability with high accuracy.**